vetching-corporation/schema-filter/README.md

     <br>

-    [5] `node-name-regexes-to-exclude` : **Regular-Expression-like string values array** to exclude some input types by name
+    [5] `input-type-name-regexes-to-remove` : **Regular-Expression-like string values array** to exclude some input types by name
     - If you need to exclude some input types by name, you can set Regular Expressions.
-    - If you provide this field, you should provide `replacing-custom-scalar-name` as well.
+    - If you provide this field, you should provide `custom-scalar-name` as well.

     <br>

-    [6] `replacing-custom-scalar-name` : **Custom scalar type name** to replace excluded input types
+    [6] `custom-scalar-name` : **Custom scalar type name** to replace excluded input types
     - The excluded input type nodes will be replaced with the custom scalar type,
     - and its name could be set here.
-    - If you provide `node-name-regexes-to-exclude`, you should provide this field as well.
+    - If you provide `input-type-name-regexes-to-remove`, you should provide this field as well.

 3. Initialize/Update filters